confluentinc/jmx-monitoring-stacks/README.md

 and much more...

+## ⚠️ Alerts

+Alerts are available for the stacks:

+ - [jmxexporter-prometheus-grafana](jmxexporter-prometheus-grafana/assets/prometheus/prometheus-alerts) including alerts on broker, zookeeper and kafka connect.

 # How to use with Confluent Cloud

 The demo with Confluent Cloud needs a Confluent Cloud cluster and you (as a user) are required to gather some details before spinning up the Confluent Cloud monitoring solution.
 Please refer to this [README](ccloud-prometheus-grafana/README.md) for detailed steps to run a Confluent Cloud based sample dashboard.